1on1pt/stock-analysis/README.md

     Next i

- The outcome of the the stock performance for 2017 and execution time is as follows:
+ The outcome of the the stock performance for 2017 and execution time when using the **orginal code** is as follows:

 ![image](https://user-images.githubusercontent.com/94148420/147826108-b58eb726-2d56-42da-b047-0ca9718ca2f4.png)